 Instructions

-• DRESSING: Combine all of the dressing ingredients in a Mason jar.
+• Zest and juice a clementine to get 1/2 teaspoon zest and 2 tablespoons juice.
+Combine clementine juice and zest with all dressing ingredients in a mason jar.
 Season with salt and pepper (I add 1/4 teaspoon salt and 1/8 teaspoon pepper).
-Add the lid to jar and shake to combine.
-Refrigerate until ready to dress pilaf.
+Seal and shake to combine.
+Refrigerate until ready to dress.

 Video